COMODIN-group/NAO-MI/README.md

 # NAO-MI
-Control the NAO robot with your mind!
+Brain Computer Interface to control the NAO robot using motor imagery.

+Property of COMODIN group, CAR, CSIC-UPM, 2025.